 Abstract

-Psychosis-related environmental risks are common in autism, with identified genetic connections to psychosis.
-Therefore, we hypothesized these risks may moderate the relationship between autistic traits (ATs) and psychotic experiences (PEs).
+Psychosis-related environmental risks in autism, along with genetic overlaps between autism and psychosis, have been well-established.
+However, their moderating roles in the relationship between autistic traits (ATs) and psychotic experiences (PEs) remain underexplored.

 Conclusions